davidinlou/davelouRaidCheck/README.md

 1. Your city names must be unique and not contain spaces
 2. Requires Tampermonkey to run

-To install:
+To install/upgrade:

-1. Download script and load it into any editor.
-Then Select All and Copy
+1. Click on davelouRaidCheck.user.js script
-2. In TamperMonkey, create a new script (+ sign on dashboard) and delete generated text.
+2. Click on Raw
-3. Paste previously copied script and then File - Save.
+3. Tampermonkey will ask if you want to install/upgrade